gambettinha/hello-node/README.md

 In order to run this example you need to download nodejs from http://nodejs.org/.

-Or if you are smarter and uses Mac :), just
+Or if you are smarter and have a Mac :), just

     brew install node